pavanpreet-gandhi/pavanpreet-gandhi/README.md

 # Hi there 👋, I'm Pavan</h1>
-- 💬 Ask me about **deep learning, reinforcement learning, large language models, artificial intelligence**
-- 📫 How to reach me: **pavanpreet.gandhi@gmail.com**
+I’m incredibly passionate about AI and ML, and I’m eager to learn and make meaningful contributions to the field.
+I’m currently pursuing a masters in Computational Statistics and Machine Learning at UCL with an interest towards Open Endedness and RL.
+Prior to this, I worked as a Data Scientist at American Express primarily on timeseries problems.
+My background is in Applied Mathematics and Computer Science.

-- 📄 Know about my experiences: [www.linkedin.com/in/pavanpreet-gandhi](www.linkedin.com/in/pavanpreet-gandhi)
+📄 Know about my experiences: [www.linkedin.com/in/pavanpreet-gandhi](www.linkedin.com/in/pavanpreet-gandhi)